-If a myki that is not registered has a myki Pass loaded on it, only the person who first uses the myki for a journey or an entry to a designated area so as to activate the pass is entitled to use the myki for that journey or entry to a designated area and any subsequent journey or entry to a designated area authorised by the myki while the myki Pass is loaded on it.
+If a myki that is not registered has a myki Pass loaded on it, only the person who first uses the myki for a journey or an entry to a compulsory ticket area so as to activate the pass is entitled to use the myki for that journey or entry to a compulsory ticket area and any subsequent journey or entry to a compulsory ticket area authorised by the myki while the myki Pass is loaded on it.

-If a myki that is not registered does not have a myki Pass loaded, any person lawfully in possession of the myki may use it for a journey or an entry to a designated area.
+If a myki that is not registered does not have a myki Pass loaded, any person lawfully in possession of the myki may use it for a journey or an entry to a compulsory ticket area.

-A myki may be used by more than one person but must be used by only one such person for the whole of any journey and any related entries to a designated area or for the whole of any other entry to a designated area.
+A myki may be used by more than one person but must be used by only one such person for the whole of any journey and any related entries to a compulsory ticket area or for the whole of any other entry to a compulsory ticket area.